A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Recollection of expanded pairs and degenerations

+Let $B$ be a scheme, and $\pi: V \to B$ be a quasi-projective scheme over $B$.
 Let $K_c (V / B)$ be the \emph{fiberwise compactly supported} $K$-group,~i.e.~the Grothendieck group of coherent sheaves $F$ on $V$, whose supports $\Supp F$ are proper over $B$.
 In particular, there is a well-defined $K$-\textit{theoretic pushforward map}

 to the Grothendieck group $K_0 (B)$ of coherent sheaves on $B$.

 \begin{definition} $F_1$, $F_2 \in K_c (V / B)$ are called \emph{fiberwise numerically equivalent} and denoted by $F_1 \sim_{\mathrm{num}} F_2$, if